Building wealth will be essential to having a secure and better financial future. But it also means more than just having money.

 Because to be honest, there are no secrets to this stuff!

-People and publications may disguise it as secrets, but when you read it these things are more logical than anything.
-And I get it, that word reels people in and everyone is looking for the fast and secret solution.
+People and publications may disguise them as secrets, but when you read them these things are more logical than anything.
+And I get it, that word reels people in and everyone is looking for a fast and secret solution.